drmfinlay/pyjsgf/docs/introduction.rst

 pyjsgf can be used to construct JSGF rules and grammars, compile them into strings or files, and find grammar rules that match speech hypothesis strings.
 Matching speech strings to tags is also supported.
 There are also parsers for grammars, rules and rule expansions.

+There are some usage examples in `pyjsgf/examples <https://github.com/Danesprite/pyjsgf/tree/master/examples>`_ which may help you get started.

 Installation
 ------------
 To install pyjsgf, run the following in the root directory of the repository::

   $ python setup.py install